| I'm not sure how much

 A lot of the lawns became overgrown and the whole area

-(to me) took on a sinister look.
+(to me) took on a sinister appearance.
 My brother Rob and I used to get up

 early on Saturday and go door to door to make money "cutting grass".